NTHU-DSC/HOURLOOP_202506/README.md

-# Cost Prediction System for Domestic US Shipping
+# Machine Learning Driven Shipping Cost Modelling and Decision Optimization

 ## 🚚 Project Overview
 This repository contains a multi-model machine learning pipeline to predict shipping cost for different shipping methods in the US domestic logistics market.
 The models are tailored to each `ship_method`, improving forecasting accuracy and aiding operational decisions.